-The ICMP protocol messages can be used for purposes other than estimating IP connectivity, for example, to trace the network pathway from an originating system to a destination system.
-The use of ICMP for this purpose is somewhat contrived and involves the use of a field of the IP packet header named TTL or Time To Live which was conceived for the purpose of discarding an IP packet after it would enter a routing loop, habitually due to a configuration error.
+The ICMP protocol messages can be used for purposes other than IP connectivity, for example, to trace the network pathway from an originating system to a destination system.
+The use of ICMP for this purpose is somewhat contrived and involves the use of a field of the IP packet named TTL or Time To Live which was conceived for the purpose of discarding an IP packet after it enters a routing loop, habitually due to a configuration error.

-When an IP router receives an IP packet, it decrements its TTL field at least by 1 (TTL = TTL - 1) so it will eventually reach the value 0 if a sufficient number of routers are visited by the packet on its trip to the destination host.
+When an IP router receives an IP packet, it decrements its TTL field (TTL = TTL - 1) so it will eventually reach the value 0 if the number of routers visited by the packet suffices.
 IP prescribes that an IP packet's TTL reaching 0 should be discarded altogether (The packet is dropped).
 TTL was conceived as an upper bound to the number of routers an IP packet should cross on its trip to its destination, thus, in case of a network design or network management error caused a network loop, packets would have a guarantee not to loop in there forever.
 A looping packet would waste a variety of network and compute resources, and consequently it has to be avoided at all costs.
 Clever use of the TTL field of an IP packet can be used for estimating the sequence of routers that make up the current path from a source host to a given destination host.
 The traceroute utility accomplished exactly that.

 The traceroute utility aims to estimate the sequence of routers that comprise the network pathway to a destination host, at the specific time the test is being carried out (Network pathways can change at any time, due to the varying degrees of Internet congestion and the availability of links.
 The traceroute utility, at a host, sends a probe IP packet containing a null-payload UDP message from UDP port 33434 (By default) with TTL=1.
-This IP packet, upon being received by the first IP router on the pathway that leads to some destination host chosen by the user, will get TTL=0 and the router will react by sending back an ICMP Time Exceeded in Transit Message (TEM) to the source host.
+This IP packet, upon being received by the first IP router on the pathway that leads to some destination host chosen by the user, will get TTL=0 and the router will react by sending back an ICMP Time Exceeded Message (TEM) to the source host.
 The TEM message stands for the router if adequately interpreted by the source host after it receives it.
-Now, the source host may determine the identity of the first router since the received IP packet containing TTL=2, which will elicit an ICMP TEM from the second router on the pathway.
+Now, the source host may determine the identity of the first router since the received IP packet carries the IP address of the sending network interface of the identified router.
+Now, traceroute will send a probe IP packet containing TTL=2, which will elicit an ICMP TEM from the second router on the pathway.
 This process of sending probe packets and expecting an ICMP TEM to each continues until it is the destination host which sends the ICMP TEM, at which time, traceroute will finish.